Mapping The Afghan Pamirs Expedition - Apply

 - Meaningfully engage locals in the process of building out this infrastructure, with fellowships and other engagements.

-- In 2021 we will publish a Guide To The Afghan Pamir and related assets to encourage sustainable and culturally appropriate tourism to the region.
+- Once we have sufficient routes mapped, a multi-year endeavour, we will publish a Guide To The Afghan Pamir and related assets to encourage sustainable and culturally appropriate tourism to the region.

 For this we need your help.